St. Louis County office buildings will be closed Tuesday, Nov. 11, in observance of the Veterans Day holiday.

 Contact

-For Most up-to-date information on Cannabis Legalization in Minnesota, visit mn.gov/OCM
+For the most up-to-date information on Cannabis Legalization in Minnesota, visit mn.gov/OCM

 Suspected accidental consumption or exposure: contact MN Poison Control Center 24/7 at 1-800-222-1222.
 In an emergency, call 911.